artofjoy/artofjoy.github.io/source/workouts/index.markdown

 6. **Straight Bar Pushdown (Pronated) | Straight Bar Pushdown (Supinated)**
     - 3 x 10 x 25lbs, 3 x 10 x 25lbs

+Notes:

+For the Preacher Curl supersetted with the Neutral DB Curl, I had to employ a lot of rest-pause to get through the 10 reps.
+Let's see how close I can get to completing the superset without rest-pausing.

 Shoulders & Traps
 =====
 1. **Seated Military Shoulder Press | Rear Deltoid DB Lateral**